-Engagement in dialogue is to fully engage oneself with the other.
+Engagement in dialogue in Buberian terms is to fully engage oneself with the other.
 Dialogue is not primarly a detached presentation of ones ideas and a detached inquiry into the ideas of others.
 Dialogue is not communication about but communication with (Buber, 1947).
-It is not plainly aimed at exchanging views between contributors from to different perspectives or human systems.
+It is not plainly aimed at exchanging views between contributors.
 The focus of a dialogue intervention should primary be on the values, knowledge and ideas within the system currently engaged in dialogue, not on the values, knowledge and ideas of the individuals or the system they represent.
 To engage in dialogue does not necessarily mean giving up ones own point of view or fully accepting that of the other.
-Buber statets that the individual sphere is untouched, but when people enter into dialogue the law of individual points no longer holds (Buber 1947).
-Thus, for Buber the ontology of the dialogical, e.g. the reality and nature of dialogue is systemic in the systems thinking sense of the word: human systems in dialogue develop and create something new out of what the participating individual values, ideas and knowledge bring with them.
-In dialogue, participants set aside the belief that thoughts or ideas can only be communicated from an individual to another, or that rules and forces external to these two individuals determine what is spoken.
+Buber states that the individual sphere is untouched, but when people enter into dialogue the law of individual viewpoints no longer holds (Buber, 1947).
+Thus, for Buber the ontology of the dialogical, e.g. the reality and nature of dialogue is systemic in the systems thinking sense of the word: human systems in dialogue develop and create something new out of what the participating individual values, ideas and knowledge bring into them.
+In dialogue, participants as it were set aside the beliefs that thoughts or ideas can only be communicated from an individual to another and that forces external to these two individuals determine what is spoken.
 The space between can be characterized as a form of common reason where multiple voices create and work on single ideas.

-The idea of the relational character of communication differs strongly from the so called conduit metaphor which is the dominant view of communication, for example, in the lion part of managerial textbooks (Bokeno, 2002; Axley, 1984).
+The idea of the relational character of communication differs strongly from the so called conduit metaphor which is the dominant view of communication, for example, in the lion part of managerial textbooks (Axley, 1984; Bokeno, 2002).
 According to the conduit metaphor, successful communication is like a pipeline.
-Messages are understood as information that are transmitted from a sender to a receiver, decoded by the receiver, and successful if the meaning of the message is the same at both ends (Bokeno 2002).
-According to Bokeno the conduit metaphor which describes how the understanding and practice of communication is perceived in organizations, is theoretically inappropriate, often dysfunctional and ineffective and a hindrance for implementing programs for creative, playfull and innovative communication such as dialogue.
-If the conduit concept is dominating and not questioned, dialogic modes of interaction are in danger of being covered as yet another management concept, rather than modeled or developed as the rich, constructive and productive mode of interaction that it is (Bokeno 2002).
+Messages are understood as information that are transmitted from a sender to a receiver, decoded by the receiver, and successful if the meaning of the message is the same at both ends (Bokeno, 2002).
+According to Bokeno the conduit metaphor which describes how the understanding and practice of communication is perceived in organizations, is theoretically inappropriate, often dysfunctional and ineffective and a hindrance for implementing programs for creative, playful and innovative communication such as dialogue.
+If the conduit concept is dominating and not questioned when dialogical communication is introduced, dialogue interventions are in danger of loosing their rich, constructive and productive power (Bokeno, 2002).

-An example of why a dialogue intervention might fail due to the mistake of viewing dialogue as conduit communication is found in the practice what is called cross-cultural dialogue (Du Bois and Hutson, 1997).
-Cross-cultural dialogue has recently been criticized for encouraging such knowledge of other participants that is considered inappropriate (Jones 1999).
-In a cross-cultural dialogue where white and black students were participating in order to exchange information about their own culture the demands by white students to know marginalized black students enforced colonizing attitudes and strengthened prejudices.
+An example of why a dialogue intervention might fail due to the mistake of viewing dialogue as conduit communication is found in the practice that is called cross-cultural dialogue (Du Bois and Hutson, 1997).
+Cross-cultural dialogue has recently been criticized for encouraging knowledge of other participants that is considered inappropriate (Jones, 1999).
+In a cross-cultural dialogue where white and black students were participating in order to exchange information about their own culture the demands by white students to know in effect marginalized the black students enforcing colonizing attitudes and strengthening prejudices.
 According to Jones (1999), emphatic knowing in cross-cultural dialogue can thus prevent us from recognizing our own systematic complicity.